Schaumburg, Illinois: Top employers

-Schaumburg has a station on Metra's Milwaukee District/West Line, which goes between Elgin and Chicago Union Station.
-The Suburban Transit Access Route (STAR Line) originally planned to have two stations at the IKEA department store and on Roselle Road near the north of the village, but those plans were shelved by Metra in 2012.
-The only current station is near Boomers Stadium.
-Additionally, the Schaumburg Regional Airport, a small general aviation airport, is located along Irving Park Road just west of Roselle Road.
-Pace's I-90 Express stops in Schaumburg near the Woodfield Mall with busses to Rosemont Transportation Center (where passengers can connect with the Blue Line to Chicago) and Elgin.
-Pace also offers dial-a-ride bus service that is open to the general public.
-Reservations must be made a minimum of 90 minutes in advance.

 Education

 Public schools in Schaumburg are funded by property taxes, not sales tax.

-The main public school district is Community Consolidated School District 54.
+The public school district is Community Consolidated School District 54.
 The elementary schools of district 54, only some of which are in Schaumburg, have received awards such as the Blue Ribbon Awards and Teachers Who Excel award.
-The schools in the area also have Special Education and bilingual classes, as well as programs for the gifted.
+The schools in the area also have Special Education and Dual Language classes, as well as programs for the gifted.